rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_LAB_MANUAL.md

 3. Open the **ServiceBusQueueHelper** class located in the **BlueYonder.Companion.Controllers** project, and then implement the **ConnectToQueue** method.

-   a.
-Use the **ConfigurationManager.AppSettings** to retrieve the connection string.
+    1. Use the **ConfigurationManager.AppSettings** to retrieve the connection string.
-   b.
-To create the namespace manager object, use the **CreateFromConnectionString** method of the **NamespaceManager** class.
+    2. To create the namespace manager object, use the **CreateFromConnectionString** method of the **NamespaceManager** class.
-   c.
-Create a Service Bus namespace manager object by using the connection string of the Service Bus.
+    3. Create a Service Bus namespace manager object by using the connection string of the Service Bus.
-   d.
-Check if the Queue exists and create it by using the **CreateQueue** API if necessary.
+    4. Check if the Queue exists and create it by using the **CreateQueue** API if necessary.
-   e.
-Return a new **QueueClient** object for the queue by using the **CreateFromConnectionString** method of the **QueueClient** class.
+    5. Return a new **QueueClient** object for the queue by using the **CreateFromConnectionString** method of the **QueueClient** class.

    >**Note:** The Queue name is stored in a static variable named **QueueName**, and has the value of **FlightUpdatesQueue**